Oghiabekhva scores, Simpore assists as Dinamo-BSUPC end Minsk's unbeaten run | Goal.com

 Oghiabekhva's goal means she has scored in all Minsk's four matches this season and is now the joint-topscorer with Anastasia Shuppo on six goals.

-Apart from Ivorian striker Cisse, who was replaced by Nigeria's Wogu in the 63rd minute, Oghiabekhva and Cameroon's Alvina Niyolle played from start to finish.
+Apart from Ivorian midfielder Cisse, who was replaced by Nigeria's Wogu in the 63rd minute, Oghiabekhva and Cameroon's Alvina Niyolle played from start to finish.

 For Dinamo, Burkina Faso striker Simpore, Cameroon defender Claudia Dabda and Mbane were in action for the duration as they inspired their side's derby triumph.